arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 #### User provided fields

 The recipe may require some user-entered fields (like username or password).
-In this case the recipe must use the special placeholder `{upload.user.FIELD_NAME}` where `FIELD_NAME` must be declared separately in the recipe using the following format:
+In this case the recipe must use the special placeholder `{upload.field.FIELD_NAME}` where `FIELD_NAME` must be declared separately in the recipe using the following format:

 ```
 tools.UPLOAD_RECIPE_ID.upload.field.FIELD_NAME=FIELD_LABEL